Updated 13th Jan 2026

 Nutgrove Beach

-Sandy Bay is home to a few dog-friendly beaches that are perfect for walkies with your canine pal and popular amongst dog owners.
+Sandy Bay is home to a few dog-friendly beaches that are perfect for walks with your canine pal and popular amongst dog owners.
 Be sure to check the time you’re visiting, as there are restrictions - dogs must be kept on a leash between 10am and 6pm during daylight saving time.

 Location: Nutgrove Ave, Sandy Bay TAS 7005, Australia